beginning of content

 How do I fast safely while pregnant or breastfeeding?

-If you are pregnant and intend to fast, it’s best to plan ahead.
+If you are pregnant and intend to fast, it is best to plan ahead.

 When should I consider not fasting?

-It is not recommended to fast for Ramadan if you are pregnant in your second or third trimester.
+Many doctors do not recommend fasting if you are pregnant in your second or third trimester.

-If you are experiencing any medical issues during your pregnancy, such as gestational diabetes or any other pregnancy complication, you should speak to your doctor and local religious leader before fasting.
-In general, it’s a good idea to confirm with your doctor or midwife that it is safe for you to fast.
+If you have a medical complication during your pregnancy, such as gestational diabetes, speak to your doctor and religious leader before fasting.
+In general, it's a good idea to confirm with your doctor or midwife that it is safe for you to fast.

 Does fasting affect breastfeeding?

-If you or your baby have any medical problems, or your baby was premature, check with your doctor, midwife, or lactation consultant whether it’s a good idea for you to fast.
+If you or your baby have any medical complications, or your baby was born premature, check with your doctor, midwife, or lactation consultant about whether it's a good idea for you to fast.

 Where can I get more information about fasting?

-If you are concerned about your ability to fast while pregnant or breastfeeding, seek advice from a trusted healthcare professional (such as your doctor, midwife or lactation professional).
-It’s also a good idea to check with them if there any situations (such as feeling unwell) when you should break your fast.
+Seek advice from your trusted healthcare professional (such as your doctor, midwife or lactation consultant) on fasting during pregnancy or breastfeeding.
+It is also a good idea to check with them if there are any situations (such as feeling unwell) when you should break your fast.

 You can also seek advice from your religious authority.
 Consider speaking to a doctor who shares your religious heritage.